DasDarki/protolsd/README.md

 somepackage.subpackage.Message // this is not supported
 ```

+There is also limited support for gRPC.
+Only **Go** is currently supported.
+Sowrry :D

 ### Some notes to the persist order mode
 This only works for directly defined messages.
 This does not work for messages which are defined through direct input/return in the method definition.